Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Abstraction

 \subsection{Language Constructs}

-\keypointcomment{Construct overview} \sys{} is an imperative compiler abstraction with first-class functions, focusing on operating on tensors at a high level (the ``graph level,'' as most ML compilers refer to it). \sys{} programs apply high-level operators to entire tensors and can pass tensors (or tuples of tensors) among functions, or invoke lower-level tensor programs for loop-level operations on tensors.
-This subsection illustrates three main elements of \sys{}: structural annotations, dataflow blocks, and function calls both within and across levels of abstractions.
+\sys{} is an imperative compiler abstraction with first-class functions, focusing on operating tensors at a high level (the ``graph level,'' as most ML compilers refer to it). \sys{} programs apply high-level operators to entire tensors and can pass tensors (or tuples of tensors) among functions, or invoke lower-level tensor programs or external library functions for loop-level operations on tensors.
+This section describes three main elements of \sys{}: structural annotations, dataflow blocks, and function calls both within and across levels of abstractions.
+These constructs bring the whole system together by offering symbolic shape guidance in compiler optimizations of joint transformations across graph level and foreign tensor program level, and meanwhile preserving the symbolic shape information in the program during these transformations.

 \MyPara{Annotations.} Each value in \sys{} is associated with an annotation that conveys structural information, similar to a static type. \autoref{table:relax-annotations} summarizes different annotations in \sys{} and their usage examples and explanations respectively.
+We design the annotation syntax to be embeddable in Python AST, and quote symbolic expressions into strings (e.g., \texttt{"n*4"}) in function signatures, when the symbolic variables are yet to be declared.\footnote{The quoted strings can be read as normal symbolic expressions.
+This syntax simplifies parsing in python ast and can be changed.} To enrich the shape expressiveness of annotations and ensure the shape annotation coverage, we reuse the loop-level tensor program expression system, so that shape annotations support all integer expressions that tensor programs support, and the compiler symbolic expression analyses (e.g., expression equality proof) can take advantage of common expressions.
 Annotations indicate at compile time the overall types (e.g., tensor, tuple) and additional information about values, such as the shape and data type of a tensor.
 Annotations form the basis for first-class symbolic shapes and cross-level abstractions.

 \MyPara{Dataflow Blocks.} A dataflow block in \sys{} demarcates a side effect--free program (sub-)region without control flows, i.e., a straight-line sequence of pure operations, in order to simplify program transformations.
 For example, when performing dead code elimination over \sys{} dataflow blocks, one can safely remove unused operators without having to consider whether this could affect the visible behavior of the program by removing an operation with side effects.